carpentries-incubator/fair-bio-practice/_episodes/08-data-in-excel.md

 ---

 Tables are one of the best forms of storing and representing information.
-That is why we find them almost everywhere, from a menue in a restaurant, by a bank statement to professional databases.
-No surprise then, that we biologists love tables, and we tend to love them in Excel.
+That is why we find them almost everywhere, from a menu in a restaurant, a bank statement, to professional databases.
+No surprise then that we biologists love tables and we tend to predominantly use Excel.

-Excel by being easy to use, yet flexible and powerful, often gives us too much freedom which leads to bad practices and difficut to re-use data and metadata.
+Excel is easy to use, flexible and powerful, however, it often gives us too much freedom which leads to bad practices and difficult to re-use data and metadata.

 > ## What can go wrong with data in Excel
 >